sohelaman/dockerized/README.md

 -- mysite2/
 ```
 Then the `DOCUMENT_ROOT` should point to `/home/sohel/sites` and document roots of the virtual host configs should be `/var/www/html/mysite1` and `/var/www/html/mysite2` respectively.
 - The `conf` directory at the root of this project is for keeping the user configs.
-Apache and Nginx virtual host configs need to be kept in the `./conf/apache-vhosts.conf` and `./conf/nginx-vhosts.conf` files respectively.
-Examples for both [Apache](services/apache/conf/vhosts.example.conf) and [Nginx](services/nginx/conf/vhosts.example.conf) are provided.
+Apache and NGINX virtual host configs need to be kept in the `./conf/apache-vhosts.conf` and `./conf/nginx-vhosts.conf` files respectively.
+Examples for both [Apache](services/apache/conf/vhosts.example.conf) and [NGINX](services/nginx/conf/vhosts.example.conf) are provided.
 ```
 $ cp services/apache/conf/vhosts.example.conf conf/apache-vhosts.conf
 $ cp services/nginx/conf/vhosts.example.conf conf/nginx-vhosts.conf
 ```
 - Each PHP version uses a separate *php.ini* file.
 These files are located in the [./services/fpm/config/php/ini/](services/fpm/config/php/ini) directory.
 Any changes made in these files will be reflected in corresponding FPM servers.
 On top of this, overrides will be imposed.
 All overrides should be kept in the `./conf/php-overrides.ini` file.
 ```
-$ cp services/fpm/config/php/ini/Dockerized-overrides.ini conf/php-overrides.ini
+$ cp services/fpm/config/php/ini/dockerized-overrides.ini conf/php-overrides.ini
 ```
 These overrides will affect all the PHP versions installed.